lifewithalacrity/www.LifeWithAlacrity.com/_posts/2014-04-09-general-advice.md

 ---
-layout: post
+layout: posts
-title:  General Advice about the Heartbleed Bug in SSL
+title:  "General Advice about the Heartbleed Bug in SSL"
+redirect_from:
+  - /2014/04/advice-to-sysadmins-managers-about-heartbleed-bug-in-ssl/
 date:   2014-04-09 11:15:24 -0700
 # image:  02.jpg
 # tags:   Home